zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    returns ``-3.0``.

-   :d: The :zeek:type:`double` to manipulate.
+   :param d: The :zeek:type:`double` to manipulate.

    :returns: The next lowest integer of *d* as :zeek:type:`double`.